 They added that the report failed to point out the benefits of including meat in a healthy, balanced diet.
 Meat contains vitamins and minerals that cannot be obtained in a diet based only on plants, they said.

 Sometimes dealing with potentially damaging issues in the appropriate way can cost a lot of money.
 In the wake of a federal investigation into academic fraud, the University of North Carolina at Chapel Hill is having to face numerous challenges that are not only placing demands on its time and staff, but also on its finances.
 There can be no doubt that they are taking the correct steps, even though they are so costly.

 The bill for the legal and public relations expenses has amounted to $7.5 million to date, according to information obtained by the The News & Observer in Raleigh, N.C.

 The investigation found that the fraud involved students, mostly athletes, who were enrolled in classes that needed little work but enhanced their grades.
 In its wake, the university is having to handle a number of issues at once, including defending class-action lawsuits, facing a pending investigation by the NCAA, instituting academic reforms, managing the largest public-records requests in the history of the university, and dealing with pending staff reviews.

 As tempers rise over possible moves by three NFL

 teams to the Los Angeles market, officials from the league have come up with an answer to try to calm emotions.
 They are staging unprecedented meetings in the three cities affected — St. Louis, San Diego and Oakland — to talk directly to the people in those communities.
 The hearings are open to the public, but a free pass is needed to attend.
-The meetings are intended to initiate a conversation with the people themselves, says Eric Grumman, the league’s executive vice president.
-Doing so provides an opportunity for people to ask questions and comment without a third party intervening, he adds.

 Fantasy sports games operators seek cooperation